-3D cell cultures are transforming drug and chemical safety testing.
+3D microphysiological systems (MPS) are making a mark on drug and chemical safety testing.

-Human organotypic models are more relevant to human safety than animal models— as well as being faster, cheaper, and reducing animal use.
+Human 3D models are more relevant to human safety than in vivo models— as well as being faster and cheaper to test, while contributing to the 3Rs goal to replace, reduce and refine animal model use.

-But how do we fully access the biology behind our 3D experiments and assess molecular information, beyond the parameters of growth and viability?
+But how do we fully access the biology underlying 3D experiments and the molecular information contained within them, beyond the parameters of growth and viability?

-This is how SpheroMatrices overcomes commonly perceived challenges associated with 3D cultures:
+This is how SpheroMatrices overcomes the following challenges associated with 3D models:

 |3D CHALLENGE||SPHEROMATRICES SOLUTION|